Rootwrx/quran-transliations/README.md

 ### 5. Get Surah About Information (English)

-Retrieves detailed information about a surah in English.
+Retrieves information about a surah in English.

 **Endpoint:** `GET /surah/:surah-number/about.en.json`